GDPR is great for the rights of citizens. It incentivises good corporate citizenship and levels the playing field for businesses.

 The GDPR enters into force for all EU member states on May 25th, 2018.

-So, what have we at d2o done and are doing to prepare ourselves and help our clients become GDPR compliant?
+What have we, at d2o, done, and what are we doing to prepare ourselves and help our clients become GDPR compliant?
 You will find details on this question and more in the subsequent sections.

-The agreement grants customers a license to access and use PMI delivered as SaaS.
-In providing this service, the customers entrust d2o with processing (non-sensitive) personal data which are submitted to and stored within the service by the end-users of the customers.
+The agreement grants clients a license to access and use PMI delivered as SaaS.
+In providing this service, the clients entrust d2o with processing (non-sensitive) personal data which are submitted to and stored within the service by the end-users of the clients.

 Equally important, we are committed to: